Arrabiata Pasta [Penne All'arrabbiata]

 Arrabiata Pasta is a traditional Italian spicy tomato-based pasta dish made with garlic, and red pepper seasoned with olive oil and salt.

-Recipe dedicated to:My friend Snuzi
+Recipe dedicated to:My comedian friend Snuzi

 5 from 2 votes